Before I hit the hay tonight, I MUST report on my 75th Birthday Dinner courtesy of my delightful friends/Costa Rica family, The Garrisons.

 That wasn’t sufficient, so the Garrisons pointed toward a ramp that would take me right in front of the sculpture:

-Not long after that, Dale and Crystal joined me there.
-Crystal asked one of the waitstaff if they would take some pix of us with the statue, and he willingly obliged:
+Not long after that, the Garrisns joined me there.
+They asked one of the waitstaff if they would take some pix of us with the statue, and he willingly obliged.

-Then we sat down and Dale and Crystal told me to choose any appetizer, meal and drink that I wanted from the menu.
+Then we sat down and they told me to choose any appetizer, meal and drink that I wanted from the menu.

 I chose a stuffed avocado (got two of them on the plate, so I shared one of them with Dale) and a cordon bleu meal with mashed potatoes, onions, stewed tomatoes and baked cucumbers.
 Every bite was sensational.
 I also ordered a limonada and eventually a Coca Cola and two cups of Costa Rican hot chocolate because we were having such a terrific night that we didn’t want it to end, and because Dale was as crazy about their hot chocolate as I was.